CoraTO-Server/Fashion-Previewer/README.md

    - Reinstall Python and check "Add to PATH" during installation
    - Restart computer after Python installation

 ### Error Messages

-**"ModuleNotFoundError: No module named 'PIL'"**
+1. **"ModuleNotFoundError: No module named 'PIL'"**
    - Run: `pip install Pillow`

-**"FileNotFoundError" or "No images found"**
+2. **"FileNotFoundError" or "No images found"**
    - Check that `rawbmps/` folder exists with character subfolders
    - Verify image files are .bmp or .png format
    - Make sure you're running from the correct directory

-**"No palettes found"**
+3. **"No palettes found"**
    - Check that `pals/fashion/` and `pals/hair/` folders exist
    - Verify palette files are .pal format
    - Make sure you're running from the correct directory

-**"ModuleNotFoundError: No module named 'PIL'"**
+4. **"ModuleNotFoundError: No module named 'PIL'"**
    - Run: `pip install Pillow`

+### Other Common Errors

+1. **Colors don't save when I am trying to save them in the pal editor!**
+   - Are you sure you're following the tutorial PNG?
+Right clicking to select a color to save/change, and then left clicking to use to replace a cell?

 ### Debug Information